Jxmes/eatfishesgetpaid.github.io/CONTRIBUTING.md

 ## License

-By contributing to our work you agree to our license which the The MIT License (MIT) and is [located here](https://github.com/eatfishesgetpaid/eatfishesgetpaid.github.io/blob/master/LICENSE)
+By contributing to our work you agree to our license which the The MIT License that's [located here](https://github.com/eatfishesgetpaid/eatfishesgetpaid.github.io/blob/master/LICENSE)

 **All code contributed will be under this license**